puppetlabs/puppet-docs/source/pe/3.7/install_lei_upgrade.markdown

 Upgrading your large environment installation (LEI) involves a combination of steps that you must perform across your core Puppet Enterprise components, your compile masters, and your ActiveMQ hubs and spokes.

 This doc details the steps you’ll need to take to upgrade your LEI from PE 3.7.0 to 3.7.2.

+You should

 >### A Note about this Procedure and Load Balancers
 >